CyberGeo17/phishing-url-detector/README.md

 # phishing-url-detector
-A Python URL Detector program i made that detects phishing URLs using machine learning algorithms
+A Python URL Detector program I made that detects phishing URLs using machine learning algorithms

 This project is a Python program that uses a Random Forest classifier to detect phishing URLs.
 It extracts features from URLs and classifies them as either phishing or legitimate.